Hariharan-cs/Email_Template-Hariharan-meyvan_tech_assignments-assignment_1_and_2/README.md

 Process 1 : Clone this project to your local folder.

-Process 2 : Open the Email-Template folder.
+Process 2 : Open the Email_Template-Hariharan-meyvan_tech_assignments-assignment_1_and_2 folder.

 Process 3 : Install node_modules use this command ( npm install ) to install all the dependent packages.

-Process 4 : Open Email-Template folder using any compiler of your choice - preferred (Visual Studio Code).
+Process 4 : Open Email_Template-Hariharan-meyvan_tech_assignments-assignment_1_and_2 folder using any compiler of your choice - preferred (Visual Studio Code).

 Process 5 : To run this solution in use this command ( npm start index.js ) in your command prompt, then it start's running the server